 Netanyahu heads to Europe with Iran on his mind

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu is heading to Europe in a bid to rally support from key allies for amending the international nuclear deal with Iran and for pushing Iranian forces out of neighboring Syria.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu heads to Europe this week in a bid to rally support from key allies for amending the international nuclear deal with Iran and for pushing Iranian forces out of neighboring Syria.

 Netanyahu is set to meet with leaders from Germany, France and Britain, beginning with German Chancellor Angela Merkel on Monday.

-Ahead of his departure, Netanyahu said Monday that archenemy Iran would top his agenda and voiced optimism for the visit.
-Israel has been a leading critic of the nuclear deal, and more recently, has said it will not allow Iran to establish a permanent military presence in Syria.
+Addressing his Cabinet Sunday, Netanyahu said archenemy Iran would top his agenda and voiced optimism for a successful visit.
+Israel has been a leading critic of the international nuclear deal with Iran, and more recently, has said it will not allow Iran to establish a permanent military presence in Syria.

-"I will meet there with three leaders and will discuss two subjects: Iran and Iran," he said, adding he wanted pressure on Iran's nuclear program to be "intensified."

-"It could be that on this matter there isn't a consensus right now, but with time, in my opinion, that understanding will be reached."
+"For years we stood alone against these twin threats and I think that the situation has changed for the better," Netanyahu said.

-Netanyahu unsuccessfully tried to block the landmark deal that which gave Iran relief from crippling sanctions in exchange for curbs on its nuclear program when it was negotiated in 2015 under President Barack Obama.
-The Israeli leader has found a welcome ally in President Donald Trump, who last month withdrew the United States from the deal.
+Netanyahu unsuccessfully tried to block the landmark nuclear deal, which gave Iran relief from crippling sanctions in exchange for curbs on its nuclear program, when it was negotiated in 2015 under the leadership of President Barack Obama.
+He has found a welcome ally in President Donald Trump, who last month announced the U.S. was withdrawing from the deal.

 Netanyahu says that as the deal expires over the next decade or so, Iran will emerge with the ability to produce a nuclear bomb in a very short time.